 When teeth only partially emerge from beneath the gums or do not fully erupt, they are extremely difficult to keep clean.
 The partial opening in the gums creates room for bacteria to enter the tooth and the gums and create a wide range of unpleasant side effects.
 When infection from the bacteria begins to formulate, many individuals experience pain, jaw stiffness, swelling, or even bodily illness.

 Impacted wisdom teeth are also at risk for developing cysts, which occurs when the sac surrounding the impacted tooth becomes filled with fluid and enlarges.
-Growth of a cyst may result in the hollowing out of the jaw and the permanent damage of adjacent teeth, surrounding bone, and nerves.
-Rarely, if a cyst is not treated, a tumor may develop from its walls and a more serious surgical procedure may be required to remove it.
+The growth of a cyst may result in the hollowing out of the jaw and the permanent damage to adjacent teeth, surrounding bone, and nerves.
+Rarely, if a cyst is not treated, a tumor may develop from its walls, and a more serious surgical procedure may be required to remove it.